roobscoob/among-us-protocol/07_miscellaneous/04_map_specific_ids_for_interactables.md

 # Map-Specific IDs for Vents and Tasks

-All vents in the tables below include an X and Y coordinate which can be used in conjunction with the [`0x15` SnapTo](../04_rpc_message_types/21_snapto.md) message to determine if a player is moving between vents.
-The tasks in the tables below are used when the game sets each player's tasks via the [`0x1d` SetTasks](../04_rpc_message_types/29_settasks.md) message.
+- All vents in the tables below include an X and Y coordinate which can be used in conjunction with the [`0x15` SnapTo](../04_rpc_message_types/21_snapto.md) message to determine if a player is moving between vents.
+- The tasks in the tables below are used when the game sets each player's tasks via the [`0x1d` SetTasks](../04_rpc_message_types/29_settasks.md) message.
+- The ladders in the tables below can be used in conjunction with the [`0x1f` ClimbLadder](../04_rpc_message_types/31_climbladder.md) message to determine which ladder a player is climbing as well as which direction

 #### Table of Contents